LBCkr-exc/MCDM-Article/README.md

 ## Data Transparency

 All data included in this workbook are intended to support reproducibility and methodological clarity.
-Environmental impact values are based on established LCA tools and databases, while other indicators are sourced from the literature and industrial references cited in the associated paper.
+Environmental impact values are based on established LCA tools and databases, while other indicators are sourced from the literature and industrial references.